 Gone Too Soon matches poetic similes with soaring orchestration.
-It’s a beautiful lament.
-But before you can shed a tear, the music fades to the thumping pulse of a nightclub.
-It’s not the place that’s Dangerous.
+It’s a beautiful lament, but before you can shed a tear, the music fades to the thumping pulse of a nightclub.
+It’s not the place that’s unsafe.
 It’s a girl.
 She’s vindictive, conniving, sexy and divine, all at once.
 Could it be the return of Dirty Diana?
-Perhaps.
-But this album is not only better than Bad, it is arguably the best Michael Jackson album thus far and one of the two best albums I’ve ever heard.
+Perhaps, but this album is not only better than Bad, it is arguably the best Michael Jackson album thus far and one of the two best albums I’ve ever heard.

 There is Thriller, of course, and that’s where the internal arguments begin.
-Song for song, with a loaded gun to my head, I’d be inclined to say Thriller is better.
-It certainly has a more ageless soundscape, which does wonders for the classicity of its songs.
-Dangerous dates itself with overactive sound effects and unnecessary guest rappers.
-But the essence of these songs are just as incredible and Michael Jackson’s signature style is even more magnificent.
+Song for song, with a loaded gun to my head, I’d say Thriller is better.
+It certainly has a more ageless soundscape, which does wonders for its classicity.
+Dangerous dates itself with overactive sound effects and unwelcomed guest rappers, plus some of these songs go on a little too long, but the music is also incredible and Michael Jackson’s signature style is even more magnificent.

 Unlike most singers, he doesn’t simply sing.
 He often takes on a riled staccato delivery that almost sounds like melodic rap.
 He snaps, grunts, hiccups, hees and hoos like no one else.
 Even when the ad-libs don’t match the words of the song, as during the peak of Will You Be There, you’re too enthralled to care.
 Can’t Let Her Get Away falters during its second half, but it’s a minor fault.
 This album is a masterpiece.
 Michael Jackson doesn’t need Quincy Jones anymore.